-This policy applies to all users of Griffith University Information Technology resources regardless of your relationship with the University and irrespective of whether those resources are accessed on or off-campus.
+This policy applies to all users of Griffith University Information Technology (IT) resources regardless of your relationship with the University and irrespective of whether those resources are accessed on or off-campus.

 Information Technology resources are essential for accomplishing Griffith University's mission of pursuing excellence in teaching and learning, research and community service.
 Members of the University community are granted shared access to these resources, which must be used and managed responsibly to ensure their integrity, security and availability for appropriate educational and business activities.
 This IT Code of Practice provides guidance to authorised users for the appropriate use of the University's Information Technology resources.